Candied Nuts

 Why are my caramelized nuts sticky?

-Candied nuts made with sugar remain sticky if you haven’t cooked them long enough.
-If you are using a sugar-free sweetener, you may need to leave the nuts out to dry for a few hours until they fully harden.
+Glazed nuts made with sugar remain sticky if they haven’t been cooked long enough.
+If you’re using a sugar-free sweetener, you may need to leave the nuts out to dry for a few hours until they fully harden.

 candied nuts recipe.